cgengembre/tool/sphinxdocs/source/Tooth_sliced.rst

     bm_tool.draw(2)

-On the figures below you can see parameters used in the script :
+On the figures below you can see parameters used in the script:

 .. image:: fig/sliced_tooth_type4.png
     :align: center